| PAST TENSE | |

 The bank robber had took the gun, threw it in the bushes and drove away. |

-The bank robber took the gun, threw it in the bushes and drove away. |
+The bank robber took the gun, threw it in the bushes and drove away.
+(Use simple past tense for a series of past actions, and when there is no need to emphasize one action happening earlier than the other.) |

 When has two meanings: 1) same time, 2) immediately after (interruption of one activity by a second activity)

-| ESL DESCRIPTION | LINGUISTIC DESCRIPTION |
+ESL DESCRIPTION |

 In traditional grammar, while, when, before, after, and since may be used to introduce a "time-related" clause.
 These words belong to the conjunction category.
-The "time-related clause" is called an adverbial clause: it tells When? |
+The "time-related clause" is called an adverbial clause because it indicates when something happened. |

 Azar & Hagen call these adverbial clauses or "time clauses" with no mention of a term for the connector.
-(UUEG 4-3, Adverb clauses 17-2; Reduction 18-1) |
+(Azar 4-3, Adverb clauses 17-2; Reduction 18-1) |

 Swan (2009) refers to while, when, before, after, and since as conjunctions.
 (Swan 30.1) |

 Quirk & Greenbaum (1989) place while, when, before, after, and since in the class of conjunction.
-They function as subordinators of adjunct clauses that express time-relationship.
-(CoGEL 8.53) |
+They function as subordinators of adjunct clauses that express a time-relationship.
+Also see Biber (8.53) |

-capture – keep, save, take
+capture (V) — keep, save, take

-intact – together, not broken
+intact (Adj) — together, not broken